Resources

 - (Initial Lean Mass) – (End Lean Mass) = Lean Mass Change (NOTE: If there is a decrease in lean mass, 0 points are awarded.)

-- Fat mass change is compared to initial fat mass.
+- Fat mass change is compared to initial fat mass and multiplied by 5.

-Example Participant starts out with 30 lbs. of fat mass and ends with 25 lbs. of fat mass.
-Fat Mass Change is 5 lbs, which is 16.67% of beginning fat mass.
-This equals 16.67 points.
+Someone starts out with 30 lbs. of fat mass and ends with 28.5 lbs. of fat mass.
+Fat Mass Change is 1.5 lbs, which is 5.00% of beginning fat mass.
+5.00 is multiplied by 5 and equals 25 points.

-Example Participant starts out with 100 lbs. of lean mass and ends with 105 lbs. of lean mass.
-Lean Mass Change is 5 lbs, which is 5% of beginning fat mass.
-This equals 5.00, which is then multiplied by 3 to equal 15.00 points.
+Someone starts out with 100 lbs. of lean mass and ends with 105 lbs. of lean mass.
+Lean Mass Change is 5 lbs, which is 5.00% of beginning fat mass.
+This equals 5.00, which is then multiplied by 15 to equal 75.00 points.

 It is more difficult to change lean mass than to change fat mass, and increasing lean mass is generally healthy for your body.
-Based on guidelines by the ADA for fat loss and ACSM for lean mass gain, the lean mass points are multiplied by a factor of 3.
+Based on guidelines by the ADA for fat loss and ACSM for lean mass gain, the lean mass points are also multiplied by a factor of 3.
+Since 5 x 3 = 15, the percentage is multiplied by 15.

 THEREFORE, IN THIS EXAMPLE: